| Whales Glorious to behold, belugas, narwhals, and bowheads are the three true arctic

 largest of all toothed whales, are also occasional summer visitors to Davis Strait.
 Only

-bull sperm whales travel to arctic waters, however.
+bull sperm whales travel to arctic waters, however. *Reproduced from an article titled "Marine Mammals" by

 Mike Vlessides contained in the Nunavut Handbook. |